Union Bank of Colombo: Ownership

 The stock of Union Bank of Colombo PLC is listed on the Colombo Stock Exchange under the ticker symbol "UBC".
 As of December 2015, the largest shareholders in the bank's stock were:

 Governance

-A twelve-person board of directors governs UBC with Atul Malik as the Chairman and Indrajit Wickramasinghe as the chief executive officer.
+As of 2 October 2024, a nine-member board of directors governs the UBC, chaired by Dinesh Weerakkody and with Dilshan Rodrigo as Chief executive officer.